babeheim/advent-of-code-2021/README.md

 5,5 -> 8,2
 ```

-> Our task is to count up the number of cells in which 2 or more such lines intersect as a sum.
-In the first part we consider only horizonal and vertical lines.
-In the second part, we consider diagonal lines as well.
+Our task is to count up the number of cells in which 2 or more such lines intersect as a sum.
+In Part One, we consider only horizonal and vertical lines.
+In Part Two, we consider diagonal lines as well.

 ```r